Dangl-IT/Dangl.AVACloudClientGenerator/README.md

 ### TypeScripe Node

-The TypeScript / JavaScript client for NodeJs is [published as npm package ](https://www.npmjs.com/package/@dangl/avacloud-client-node) `@dangl/avacloud-client-node`.
+The TypeScript / JavaScript client for NodeJs is [published as npm package](https://www.npmjs.com/package/@dangl/avacloud-client-node) `@dangl/avacloud-client-node`.
 It is generated and published by running the following build script:

     powershell ./build.ps1 GenerateAndPublishTypeScriptNpmClient

+### JavaScript

+The JavaScript client for Browsers is [published as npm package]() '@dangl/avacloud-client-javascript' It is generated and published by running the following build script:

+    powershell ./build.ps1 GenerateAndPublishJavaScriptNpmClient

 ## Swagger API

-Internally, it uses the [Swagger Generator](https://generator.swagger.io) to generate the [client API for Dangl.AVACloud](https://avacloud-api.dangl-it.com/swagger-internal).
+Internally, it uses the [Swagger Generator](https://generator.swagger.io) to generate the [client API for Dangl.AVACloud](https://avacloud-api.dangl-it.com/swagger).

 ---
 [License](./LICENSE.md)